iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 Luckily I was cruising the free section on Nextdoor pretty heavily around this time and had acquired some chicken wire and t-posts, so that made a makeshift fence.
 At some point I got some landscape staples and used those to hold down the bottom of the fence, and that arrangement provided sufficient protection throughout the season.

-## Bonus tomatoes ##
+## Bonus bed ##

-In addition to the circle garden, the small raised bed was available for use, so I planted it with tomatoes.
+In addition to the circle garden, the small raised bed was available for use, so I planted it with tomatoes and a few flowers and other leftovers.
 This bed didn't have any critter protection, but thankfully the rabbits around here have never shown any interest in tomato plants.
 I had a motley assortment of tomato cages, some passed down from my father, some scavenged, and a few that came with the house.
 They worked fine and the tomatoes did pretty well.